-ECFR’s research conducted through its team of 28 researchers in the EU member states lends a uniquely pan-European perspective to some of the biggest strategic issues and choices Europeans need to confront.
-Since its inception in 2010 the network has contributed to ECFR flagship reports on European foreign and security policy, the EU28’s relations vis-à-vis global partners, as well as the internal governance and cohesion of the European Union.
+ECFR’s research conducted through its team of researchers in the EU member states lends a uniquely pan-European perspective to some of the biggest strategic issues and choices Europeans need to confront.
+Since its inception in 2010 the network has contributed to ECFR flagship reports on European foreign and security policy, the EU27’s relations vis-à-vis global partners, as well as the internal governance and cohesion of the European Union.

 The research is conducted individually and involves in-person and telephone interviews as well as desktop research such as analyzing government publications, speeches, official announcements, opinion polls, etc. Four to six research assignments are run per year.
 Each is guided by a specific questionnaire, developed by ECFR, that includes the questions and topics relevant for a given project.

-Key to the role of Associate Researcher is the ability to work independently and acquire information fist-hand from policy makers and experts on changing topics related to EU policy and European external affairs.
+Key to the role of Associate Researcher is the ability to work independently and acquire information first-hand from policy makers and experts on changing topics related to EU policy and European external affairs.
 ECFR Associate Researchers share a solid understanding of European (foreign) policy processes, institutions, and are familiar with navigating their national policy communities.
 Their work contributes background information and gives relevant context for drafting ECFR reports on each research topic.

 Recent ECFR special reports and publications, informed by research of the network, include: